rootwork/rootwork.org/hugo/content/blog/2013-05-17/index.md

 MW: The main benefit is that you can assign names and manage your media queries with variables.
-This helps you avoid having them scattered around your SCSS, and makes is easy to understand how they’re related and affect each other.
+This helps you avoid having them scattered around your SCSS, and makes is easy to understand how they're related and affect each other.

-MW: While Breakpoint is optimized for min-width because they’re used most often it doesn’t stop there.
+MW: While Breakpoint is optimized for min-width because they're used most often it doesn't stop there.
 There are a number of shortcuts built in, for fencing min- and max- values, converting pixels to ems, and even vendor prefixed queries like resolution.